Bwc9876/CodeReview/tests/TESTS.md

 #### test_admin_login

-Tests to see if an admin user (an instructor) can login.
+Tests to see if an admin user (an instructor) can log in.
 Expected result: The admin user is created in the database and the user is redirected to the main page.

 #### test_student_am_login